Core Concepts

 Use one user-visible change and one expected outcome.
 For example: 'Move pricing before signup to reduce low-intent trials' is easier to simulate than 'Improve pricing'.

-A simulated experiment asks persona-grounded agents to reason through a product change using evidence from the behavioral graph.
+A research run asks persona-grounded agents to work through a specific product question. v1 supports A/B research, Delphi rounds, experiments, and playtests.
+Persona interviews live in their own chat surface.
 The output is decision support, not a replacement for live measurement.